-Mark Hejinian focuses his practice on commercial litigation matters, ranging from consumer class action defense to regional business disputes.
-He counsels clients in various businesses, including in the telecom, pharmaceutical, and insurance industries.
-He also represents clients in white collar criminal investigations, and is a member of the firm's White Collar Defense and Government Enforcement group.
+Mark Hejinian focuses his practice on commercial litigation matters, ranging from consumer class action defense to intellectual property disputes to regional business disputes.
+He counsels clients in various businesses, including in the telecom, pharmaceutical, financial, and insurance industries.
+He also represents clients in white collar criminal investigations, and is a member of the firm’s White Collar Defense and Government Enforcement group.

 Mark is active in the firm’s pro bono efforts and a member of the firm’s Pro Bono Committee.
 He was awarded the Outstanding Volunteer in Public Service Award (2014, 2013) by the San Francisco Bar Association Volunteer Legal Services Program, and received the Wiley W. Manuel Pro Bono Services award for public service in 2014.